noahbald/oxvg/readme.md

 This project is an effort to improve the SVG tooling with browser-grade parsing, transforming, optimising, and linting.

+Hopefully this project will be useful to some as a back-end applications competing with Adobe Illustrator or InkScape.

 ## Features

 The following is a high-level overview of planned features